 from all Christian denominations who seek to find and make Jesus Christ Lord of their lives.
 As Christ's ambassadors we aspire to encourage brothers

-The Public Service Christian Fellowshipencouraging believers who work in the public service to walk in the light and to reach out to others
+and sisters in the Lord Jesus Christ who work in the public service to walk in the light and to reach out to others.

 at Queen's University, Kingston Ontario.
 Don was one of the co-founders of the PSCF.
 The paper (in english), entitled "From Private to Public Religion: The History